William-Moreno/storefront/README.md

 ## Getting Started

-The Hooks API can be found here on Netlify:
+The Virtual Store can be found here on Netlify:

 [Virtual Store](https://zen-khorana-6553d5.netlify.app/)